stanford-rc/globus.stanford.edu/cloud/elm.md

 }
 ```

-Replace the default Current User Policy with the custom policy above, and click
+Take the policy you created above, copy/paste it into the Current User
-"Create":
+Policy box, and then click "Create":

 {% include hero-image.html
-   src="/assets/cloud/ElmCreateAccessKeyWithPolicy.png"
+   src="/assets/cloud/ElmCreateAccessKeyWithPolicyReplaced.png"
-   alt="The Create Access Key page, with a name and policy filled in."
+   alt="The Create Access Key page, with the policy updated."
    caption-overlay=false
    caption-header=""
    caption-text=""